Climate warming has dealt yet another blow to the Great Barrier Reef

+“This is a first mass bleaching event during a La Niña,” said Emily Darling, a coral reef scientist who directs coral reef conservation for the Wildlife Conservation Society, in a phone interview.
+“It continues to reinforce that with extreme heat waves and water getting too hot, corals are losing their recovery windows — those times between bleaching events when we know corals can recover.”

-Unusually high ocean temperatures, up to 7 degrees Fahrenheit above normal, likely triggered the event.
-It is the sixth massive bleaching the reef has suffered in two decades and the third since 2016.
+Unusually high ocean temperatures, up to 7 degrees Fahrenheit above normal, probably triggered the event.
+It is the sixth massive bleaching the reef has suffered in two decades, and the fourth since 2016.
 Back-to-back bleaching events in 2016 and 2017 affected two-thirds of the world’s largest reef.

 “The pace at which bleaching events are now occurring on the Reef is a matter of huge concern,” Australia’s Great Barrier Reef Foundation said in a statement.
 “It clearly highlights the importance of transitioning rapidly to a low-carbon economy.